Transcranial Doppler Ultrasound

 What is transcranial doppler ultrasound (TCD)?

-Prior to the examination, there is no specific preparation for the examination.
-Patient’s will typically go there are normal routine prior to the examination.
-However if this examination is done in conjunction with other examinations in the office, there may be other specific preparations that need to be done.
-This will be explained to by our staff.
+However, if this examination is done in conjunction with other examinations in the office, there may be other specific preparations that need to be done.
+This will be explained to you by our staff.
 Please do not hesitate to call.

 What should I expect during the examination?